On descending cohomology geometrically: Algebraic representatives over algebraically closed fields

 \subsubsection{Chow varieties, Albaneses, and algebraic representatives}

 If $X/K$ is a projective variety over a perfect field $K$, then for each $i$ there is a Chow scheme $\Chow^i(X)$ over $K$, a union of countably many connected components, whose points parametrize cycles of codimension $i$.
-If $L/K$ is an extension of fields and $X_L:=X_K\times _KL$, then $\Chow^i(X_L) \iso \Chow^i(X)_L:=\operatorname{Chow}^i(X)\times_KL$ \cite[Prop.~1.1]{friedlander91}; see also \cite{K96}.
+If $L/K$ is an extension of fields and $X_L:=X_K\times _KL$, then $\Chow^i(X_L) \iso \Chow^i(X)_L:=\operatorname{Chow}^i(X)\times_KL$ \cite[Prop.~1.1]{friedlander91}\,; see also \cite{K96}.

 If $(Y,y)/K$ is a pointed geometrically integral variety over a perfect field, an Albanese variety for $Y$ is an abelian variety $\alb(Y)$ over $K$ equipped with a pointed map $(Y,y) \ra (\alb(Y),0)$ that is initial with respect to pointed maps from $(Y,y)$ to abelian varieties.
-If $Y/K$ is smooth and proper, then $\alb(Y) = \operatorname{Pic}^0_{(\pic^0_{Y/K})_{{\rm red}}/K}$; since the Picard functor behaves well under base change, we have $\alb(Y_L) \iso \alb(Y)\cross_K L$ for any extension of perfect fields $L/K$.
-For geometrically integral varieties $Y/K$ that are not smooth and proper, either using (a compactification and) resolution of singularities in characteristic $0$, or an argument via de Jong's alterations as in \cite[Cor.~A.11]{mochizuki12}, one may show that $Y$ again admits an Albanese.
-Using rigidity of sub-abelian varieties of $\alb(Y)_L$ (see \S \ref{S:rigid}), one can again show that $\alb(Y_L) \iso \alb(Y)\cross_K L$.
-Note that the Albanese of $Y$ need not be isomorphic to the Albanese of the resolution of singularities of $Y$ (e.g., the cone over an elliptic curve; see \cite[Exa.~A.7]{mochizuki12}).
+If $Y/K$ is smooth and proper, then $\alb(Y) = \operatorname{Pic}^0_{(\pic^0_{Y/K})_{{\rm red}}/K}$\,; since the Picard functor behaves well under base change, we have $\alb(Y_L) \iso \alb(Y)\cross_K L$ for any extension of perfect fields $L/K$.
+For geometrically integral varieties $Y/K$ that are not smooth and proper, either using (a compactification and) resolution of singularities in characteristic $0$, or an argument via de Jong's alterations as in \cite[Cor.~A.11]{mochizuki12}, one may again show that $Y$ admits an Albanese, and that $\alb(Y_L) \iso\alb(Y)\cross_K L$.

-Although unnecessary for present applications, we note that there is a good theory of Albaneses varieties for varieties which are geometrically reduced, but not necessarily irreducible.
-By a geometrically integral pointed variety $(Y,y)$ over $K$, we mean a geometrically integral variety over $K$ equipped with a closed point $y$; the theory outlined above gives an Albanese variety $\alb(Y,y)$.
-Now suppose that $Y$ is a union of geometrically irreducible components $Y_1, \cdots, Y_n$, and that for each irreducible component $Y_i$ a closed point $y_i$ is specified; then $\times_{i=1}^n\alb(Y_iy,_i)$ is initial among all abelian varieties $A$ equipped with a map $Y \ra A$ which send each $y_i$ to the identity element of $A$; we thus write $\alb(Y,\st{y_1, \cdots, y_n}) = \times_{i=1}^n\alb(Y_i,y_i)$.

-Instead, we now suppose that $Y/K$ is merely integral, and equipped with a closed point $y$.
-Then $Y$ is geometrically reduced, since $K$ is perfect, but $Y_{\bar K}$ is a union of geometrically irreducible components $Z_1, \cdots, Z_n$; and $z_i := y \cross_K Z_i$ is a closed point of $Z_i$.
-A standard descent argument \cite[V.4]{serreGACC} shows that $\alb(Y_{\bar K},\st{z_1, \cdots, z_n})$ descends to $K$.
-Taken together, these two constructions show that any suitably pointed reduced variety over a perfect field admits an Albanese.